szymonlipinski/dbrows/README.rst

 It's nice to have all things automated, and automatically closed database connection, or a transaction.
 That's why the classes like `Transaction` and `Database` have support for the `with` statement.

 There are nouns, and verbs.
-Nouns are some things.
-Verbs are for doing with the things.
+Nouns are for naming some things.
+Verbs are for doing something with the things.
 Having this in mind, I really don't like class methods like `first()`.
 This should be rather named `get_first()`.
 Do we really want to have the getters everywhere?
 I don't, that's why I rather use properties.
 So instead of `rows.get_first()` or `rows.first()` I rather write `rows.first`.